civetweb/civetweb/docs/yaSSL.md

 ### Only required for Windows!

-In order to support SSL *HTTPS* connections in Civetweb on Windows, you will have to use the GPLv2 licensed CyaSSL library.
+In order to support SSL *HTTPS* connections in Civetweb on Windows, you may wish to use the GPLv2 licensed CyaSSL library.
 By using this library, the resulting binary may have to have the GPL license unless you buy a commercial license from [wolfSSL](http://www.yassl.com/).